 top of page

-If you're feeling anxious, stressed or overwhelmed, here are three easy, effective relaxation techniques that can help you find your calm again.
-Progressive muscle relaxation, belly breathing, and compassionate touch are simple, accessible practices that help release mental and muscular tension in just a few minutes.
+If you're feeling anxious or overwhelmed, these three easy, body-based relaxation techniques can help you find your calm again.
+Progressive muscle relaxation, belly breathing, and compassionate touch can help release mental and muscular tension in just a few minutes, and their physical, tactile focus can make them more accessible, including to brand-new meditators!

 1. Progressive Muscle Relaxation